 About the RRISE Program

-The RRISE Program offers professional development that is highly targeted towards each participant based upon formative observations by the Observers for Professional Growth, discussions with the Master Teachers and Principal Coach, observations drawn from the Appraisal by Collaboration Action Research Project, and results of student standardized testing.
-The RRISE Program utilizes in-district, out-of-district, and on-line resources to provide professional development.
-However, the chief method of delivery is through the Master Teachers and Principal Coach, who provide highly individualized professional development through coaching.
-Each of the seven RRISE campuses has a Master Teacher who works closely with teachers based upon feedback from the resources listed above.
-The RRISE Principal Coach works in a similar fashion with RRISE campus administrators.
+The RRISE Program offered professional development that was highly targeted towards each participant based upon formative observations by the Observers for Professional Growth, discussions with the Master Teachers and Principal Coach, observations drawn from the Appraisal by Collaboration Action Research Project, and results from student standardized testing.
+In-district, out-of-district, and on-line resources were the primary means by which professional development was provided.
+However, the chief method of delivery was through the Master Teachers and Principal Coach, who provided highly individualized professional development through coaching.
+Each of the seven campuses had two Master Teachers who worked closely with teachers based upon feedback from resources listed above.
+The RRISE Principal Coach worked in a similar fashion with RRISE campus administrators.